greggman/HappyFunTimes/docs/unity/basics.md

     mobileHacks.fixHeightHack();

-Tries to deal with some quirks of mobile browsers.
+tries to deal with some quirks of mobile browsers.

 The last line

     mobileHacks.disableContextMenu();

-Tries to disable the context menu.
-Otherwise if the player holds their finger on the phone it browser menu will pop up asking them if they want to copy etc...
+tries to disable the context menu.
+Otherwise if the player holds their finger on the phone its browser menu will pop up asking them if they want to copy etc...

 ## Docs for the sample-ui